ybettan/oot-operator/docs/design/fundamentals.md

               name: ghcr.io/vendor/driver:v1.2.3-${KERNEL_VERSION}-unsigned
           sign: # GKE COS mandates kernel module signing
             unsignedImage:
-              pullSecretRef: # reference to a secret containing a pull secret for registry.com (optional)
               name: ghcr.io/vendor/driver:v1.2.3-${KERNEL_VERSION}-unsigned
             signedImage:
               name: ${CONTAINER_IMAGE}
-              pushSecretRef: # reference to a secret containing a push secret for registry.com (optional)
             keySecret: # reference to a secret containing the private key
             certSecret: # reference to a secret containing the public key
             filesToSign:
               - /path/to/module0.ko
               - /path/to/module1.ko

+    imageRepoSecrets: # used as imagePullSecrets in the DaemonSet and to pull / push for the build and sign features
+      - name: pull-secret-0
+      - name: pull-secret-1

     serviceAccountName: some-sa # optional
     volumes: [] # a list of additional volumes